check-spelling/spdk/test/common/config/README.md

   - Make sure that only root has read access to the private key.
 3. Install the OS in the VM image (performed on guest):
   - Use the latest Fedora Cloud (Currently Fedora 32).
-  - When partitioning the disk, make one partion that consumes the whole disk mounted at /.
+  - When partitioning the disk, make one partition that consumes the whole disk mounted at /.
 Do not encrypt the disk or enable LVM.
   - Choose the OpenSSH server packages during install.
 4. Post installation configuration (performed on guest):
   - Run the following commands to enable all necessary dependencies: